mt3443/clustering/README.md

 ### Approach

 I began by downloading [this dataset](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip), which contains information about movies.
 This includes titles, ratings, genres, and tags, which are keywords from reviews.
 Once I had the data, encoded the genres of each movie.
 This simply put the information in a form that will be more useful later.
 Then, used the many ratings for each movie to calculate a single average rating for each.
 Next, I grouped and encoded tags for each movie.
 Soon after vectorizing and clustering these tags, however, I noticed that this approach placed a majority of all movies in a single cluster.
-This observation caused me to persue other ideas.
+This observation caused me to pursue other ideas.
 I went on to cluster movies using KMeans based only on ratings and genres, which gave surprising results.

 ### How to Run